C2SP/x509-limbo/README.md

 A suite of testvectors (and associated tooling) for X.509 certificate path validation.

-This project is maintained by [Trail of Bits](https://www.trailofbits.com/).
+This project is maintained as part of the [C2SP](https://c2sp.org) project.
+It was originally created by [Trail of Bits](https://www.trailofbits.com).

 ## How to use this repository